codecentric/cxf-spring-boot-starter/README.md

-* place your .wsdl-File (and all the imported XSDs) into src/main/resources/wsdl
+* place your .wsdl-File (and all the imported XSDs) into __src/main/resources/wsdl__ (or optionally set WSDL path, see [cxf-spring-boot-starter-maven-plugin: set wsdl directory] )
-* run mvn generate-sources to generate all necessary Java-Classes from your WSDL/XSD
+* run __mvn generate-sources__ to generate all necessary Java-Classes from your WSDL/XSD
-* create a application.properties and optionally set the BaseURL of your Webservices via soap.service.base.url=/yourUrlHere
+* create a application.properties and optionally set the BaseURL of your Webservices via __soap.service.base.url=/yourUrlHere__

 ### Create a WebService Client